Skip to content

 One practical detail most guides skip: you can't send official GRE scores retroactively in most situations.
 ETS allows you to send scores on test day (four free score reports) or after your test date (for a fee, typically around $30 per report).

-For most junior-year GRE attempts, the free sends are a gamble — you don't yet know your final school list.
+For most junior-year GRE attempts, the free sends are a gamble.
+You don't yet know your final school list.
 It's usually fine to skip the free sends, wait for your score, evaluate, and order reports closer to application season.
 The fee is manageable; submitting a score to a program you later decide not to apply to is just wasted money.

 The Bigger Picture